Shravan-SDVE/Shravan/README.md

 </p>

 ## 🚀 About Me
+I'm a Senior Power BI developer With 9+ years in IT and 7+ years specializing in Power BI and Business Intelligence, I design enterprise analytics solutions supporting over 2,500 users across multiple organizations.
-I'm a Senior Power BI developer passionate about helping businesses make sense of their data.
+I'm passionate about helping businesses make sense of their data.
 I enjoy transforming complex, messy datasets into clear stories and actionable insights.

-My focus is on building dashboards that get used, automating repetitive tasks to free up teams for more interesting problems, and creating models that help businesses plan for the future.
+I specialize in:

+- Enterprise Power BI Dashboards
+- Azure DevOps Analytics
+- ServiceNow Reporting
+- Azure Synapse
+- SQL Optimization
+- Materialized Views
+- Agile Scrum Leadership

 When I'm not working with data, I enjoy Playing Cricket, Reading Books, Astrology, Understanding Cosmos.
 I love the "aha!" moment when data reveals something new and useful.